tangshuran/tangshuran.github.io/report6/README.md

 # Report for Project 6 : Data Visualization
 ##Summary
 This data visualization is based on the data from PISA( Programme for International Student Assessment), which includes information of 500000 students, 636 dimension features for each of them.
-I tried to find the relationship between the students°Ø academic performance and their family situations.
+I tried to find the relationship between the students‚Äô academic performance and their family situations.
 I selected several related features, and use them to construct new features for my investigation.
 The result illustrates that, statistically speaking, the students from more wealthy and higher educated family trend to achieve a better academic performance.
 ##Design
-### design decisions
+### Design decisions
 At first I intended to use point chart to represent each student with single point.
 When I look around the dataset, I find that, most of the academic evaluation data are quantitive value, and family status is in both quantity and quality.
 In this way, I decided to use the y axis to represent the academic scores, and x axis for the quantitive family status features.
 The catagorial family status is shown with different color.